 Lake Creek Falls has two different man-made fish ladder structures: a Denil baffle and a concrete weir.
 “Weirs, or small dams, area made of concrete or heavy logs.
 They make the river more accessible during low flows and create pools where fish can rest on their journey upstream.
 Denils are fish ways [that] use a series of closely set baffles that break up the swift current and allow shorter, steeper ladders.” (this text copied from the informational sign at the end of the trail).
 Here’s an example of a concrete weir.
 You can see the Denil baffle at the base of the larger, steeper falls.

-At this point, I’d like to suggest packing the following items: life jackets, sandals or water shoes, and inner tubes or a protective mat for the “rock slides” portion of your adventure.
+I’d like to suggest packing the following items: life jackets, sandals or water shoes, and inner tubes or a protective mat for the “rock slides” portion of your adventure.
 Note the deep pool to the base of the larger falls (and the Denil baffle in the lower edge of the photo below).

 After observing several grown men jump into the pool from natural platforms high on the (scary) slippery cliff walls, I let my daughter jump into the water from a lower height.
 Note she is wearing a life jacket, as I don’t think any of us knew the exact depth of the waters.
 Despite the heat, the water was refreshingly cold (you will be glad to have sandals or water shoes when climbing out on the slippery boulders jutting up from the rocky edge closest to the main trail).